shahedpy/cse/software_engineering/README.md

 - Such methodology is more in use for web application and product based companies.
 - A new technology is being used.

+### Agile Methodology

+Agile Methodology is a type of project management process.
+The agile method anticipates change and allows for much more flexibility than traditional methods.
+Clients can make small objective changes without huge amendments to the budget or schedule.
+Agile methods break tasks into smaller iterations, or parts do not directly involve long term planning.
+The project scope and requirements are laid down at the beginning of the development process.
+Plans regarding the number of iterations, the duration and the scope of each iteration are clearly defined in advance.
+The division of the entire project into smaller parts helps to minimize the project risk and to reduce the overall project delivery time requirements.